What is HotDog Patient Warming?

 HotDog blankets are ideally suited for pre- and post-op warming.
 Lower or full-body blankets can provide active warmth for as low as $1/patient.
 It’s a much less expensive option than disposable forced-air warming gowns or piles of warmed cotton blankets.
 (Savings)

-How can you warm a patient if they are prepped from head-to-toe and there is no place to position a blanket, such as in open heart surgery or for burns?
+How can I warm a patient if they are prepped from head-to-toe and there is no place to position a blanket, such as in open heart surgery or for burns?

 HotDog offers an underbody warming mattress that can be placed on the OR table and used to warm patients from below.
 Underbody warming is great at preventing heat loss and maintaining patients’ core temperature.
 Effective rewarming requires blankets, which can be used in conjunction with a mattress.
 Details are found here.